Consider the following scenario:

 - You have an on-premises Active Directory object.

-- Directory synchronization is used to sync the Active Directory object to Windows Azure Active Directory (Windows Azure AD).
+- Directory synchronization is used to sync the Active Directory object to Microsoft Azure Active Directory (Azure AD).
 This creates a linked object.

 - You delete the on-premises Active Directory object.

-In this scenario, the linked object isn't removed from Windows Azure AD.
+In this scenario, the linked object isn't removed from Azure AD.

 This issue may occur if one of the following conditions is true: